 Blood donation for medical research

-Blood clots can cause , and blood cancers (such as lymphomas or leukaemia) make up about 15 per cent of cancers in Australia.
+Blood clots can cause , and blood cancers (such as or ) make up about 15% of cancers in Australia.
 New treatments for these life-threatening conditions depend on medical research.

-Blood donor requirements for research projects
+Blood donation requirements for medical research

-- At the ACBD, you receive an information form, which outlines the purpose of the research, and a consent form to sign.
+At your first appointment you will receive an information form that outlines the purpose of the research, and a consent form to sign.

 Consent form for blood donation for medical research

-- You are willing to donate the required amount of blood
+- You are willing to donate the required amount of blood.

-- The blood will be used purely for research, not for transfusion or any other medical purpose
+- The blood will be used purely for research, not for transfusion or any other medical purpose.

-- All information you provide is confidential
+- All information you provide is confidential.